apache/spark/docs/sql-migration-guide-upgrade.md

    APIs.
 Instead, `DataFrame` remains the primary programming abstraction, which is analogous to the single-node data frame notion in these languages.

- - Dataset and DataFrame API `unionAll` has been deprecated and replaced by `union`

  - Dataset and DataFrame API `explode` has been deprecated, alternatively, use `functions.explode()` with `select` or `flatMap`

  - Dataset and DataFrame API `registerTempTable` has been deprecated and replaced by `createOrReplaceTempView`